NATURE: Dogs That Changed The World, Parts One & Two

 Rollover the breed names on this interactive map to find out where those dogs originated from.
 Click on the names to get more information.

-Part Two: "Dogs By Design" will follow at 10 p.m. on Wednesday, August 22, 2012: Over 400 breeds of dog are recognized around the world, each unique for its personality, habits, and form.
+Part Two: "Dogs By Design" airs Wednesday, January 21 at 8 p.m. - Over 400 breeds of dog are recognized around the world, each unique for its personality, habits, and form.
 Most of these breeds exploded onto the scene over the past 150 years, spurred by the Victorian-era passion for the “dog fancy” — the selective breeding of dogs to enhance particular characteristics.

 By tinkering with its genetics, humans made the dog the most varied animal species on the planet — and also created a host of hereditary health problems.
 Despite the plethora of new shapes and sizes, dogs have retained the instincts bred into their ancestors by thousands of years of work: the urge to herd or hunt, to dig and to guard.